galderso/project4/proj4/README.md

 |---------------|---------------|----------------|
 Grant Alderson Summary:I worked on dijkstras.cpp and answering the questions for the README.md

-1. The graph is represented by a 2d array that holds that chars on the grid.
+1. The graph is represented by a 2d array that holds the ints that each char represents on the grid.
-The chars and their values are stored in a map with the chars being the keys and the value being their weight.

 2. according to geeksfor geeks insertion into a priority queue is log n and we do it E times do it id ElogV.